Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Results and Discussion

-The performance for odd-distance codes scales better than even-distance codes at low distances (see Appendix Fig. \ref{appendix_figure_low_distance_codes}), however when fitting to high distances their scaling relations were identical up to uncertainty.
-This contrasts with previous results \cite{Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation} which found significant differences, namely $d_e= d/2$ for even code distances and $d_e = (d+1)/2$ for odd code distances.
-We consequently combined both odd and even distances in the fits and found
+The performance for odd-distance codes scales better than even-distance codes at low distances (see Fig. \ref{appendix_figure_low_distance_codes}), however when fitting to high distances their error dimensions were identical up to uncertainty.
+This contrasts with previous results \cite{Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation} which found $d_e= d/2$ for even code distances and $d_e = (d+1)/2$ for odd code distances.
+We hence combined odd and even distances in the fits and found for standard depolarising (SD) noise: